p2k/CPL/README.md

 non-interactive multimedia presentations on computers.
 Furthermore, :cpl is compiled to byte-code which runs in its own virtual machine - this means that Demos written in :cpl can theoretically run on any platform for which the VM can be implemented.
+Needles to say, this is a completely new but yet promising approach; we will see how far it can get.

 ## The Name ##

 :cpl stands for :construct programming language.
 It is normally written using a triangular colon and small caps.
 In its ASCII representation, a regular colon and lower case letters are used instead, to maintain the type face.
+Whenever a colon cannot be used (folder names, in URLs, IRC channels, ...) the name is spelled in uppercase, as an exception.

 :construct, on the other hand, is the brand of a (planned) Demotool which incorporates :cpl in a visual programming environment.
 All elements and building blocks seen in :construct ultimately render to :cpl code which is executed within the :cpl virtual machine.
-While :cpl is open source, :construct will be kept closed source until its first version is publically released.
-Also, some virtual machine implementations and forks will be kept closed source.
+While :cpl is open source, :construct will be kept closed source, but will be released as freeware once the first version is completed.

+Also other parts might get factored out as freeware later (e.g. the software synthesizer).
+Sharing functions and modules in either binary or source form for any platform is particularly easy with :cpl due to its design.

 ## The "Team" ##

 The demogroup puls:r is currently a one-man show or one-man army represented by its founder p2k.
-I do have some friends and groupies which might join later, though.
+I consider it an open group for collaborative releases under one name.

-If you're a highly motivated programmer who wants to go this long way from zero to the tops together with me, feel free to contact.
+If you're a highly motivated coder/musician/graphic designer who wants to go this long way from zero to the tops together with me, feel free to contact.
 If you can show some commitment, you're in.
 An amazing time might just lie ahead of us.

 Of course, you can also
 [fork the repository on GitHub](https://github.com/p2k/CPL) and contribute